xsdk-project/MathPackagesTraining2023/pages/setup_instructions.md

 permalink: "/setup_instructions/"
 ---

-In the introductory talk on Tuesday, August 9th, we will provide additional details about this web site and Slack channels for our parallel sessions.

 All handson activity will be on [ThetaGPU](https://www.alcf.anl.gov/support-center/theta-gpu-nodes).
 Here are instructions that are common for all the lessons.